Changing a Tire: Your Step-by-Step Guide

-- Set your parking brake, and put the car in park.
-Block your tires with a rock or chunk of wood to keep it from rolling.
-Hint!
-It’s best if you’re parked on the flattest area possible.
+- Next, put your car in park and set your parking brake.
+If you’re not in a flat area, block your tires with a rock or chunk of wood to keep it from rolling.

-- Take out your spare tire and tire changing tools.
-They’re stored in your trunk, under your car, on the rear door or in storage cubbies on the sides of your trunk area.
-(Check your owner’s manual.)
+- Then, take out your spare and tire-changing tools, typically located in your trunk, under your car, on the rear door, or in storage cubbies on the sides of your trunk.

-- Loosen the lug nuts by turning the wrench counterclockwise (lefty-loosey).
-They’ll probably be on tight, so use your full weight or your foot, if needed.
+- Loosen the lug nuts by turning the wrench counterclockwise — they’re probably on very tight, so get ready to use your full body weight or foot, if needed!

-- Use the jack to raise the car.
-The jack goes on the metal (not plastic) frame under your car just behind the front tire or in front of the rear tire — depending which is flat.
-Sometimes the spot is helpfully marked with a little notch.
+- Now it’s time for the jack.
+Raise the car by placing the jack under the metal frame of your car, just behind the front tire or in front of the rear tire — depending on which one is flat.

-- Take off the lug nuts.
-Keep them together so they’re easy to find later.
+- Then, remove the lug nuts.
+Be sure to keep them together so they’re easy to find later!

-- Pull off the flat tire, and put on your spare.
+- Now, pull off the flat tire and replace it with your spare.

-- Using your hand, put the lug nuts on twisting clockwise (righty-tighty) as tightly as you can.
+- Using your hand, put the lug nuts back on as tightly as you can, twisting them clockwise.

 - Lower the jack until the tire touches the ground.

-- Using the wrench, finish tightening the lug nuts, then lower the jack fully and remove it.
+- Using the wrench, finish tightening the lug nuts, then lower the jack completely and remove it.

 Help is never far away.
 Contact your agent to find out more about our Emergency Roadside Assistance, and we’ll be there to fix a flat tire for you, if there’s ever a next time.